 - Grant agreement signing: the NEP and the Applicant will sign a grant agreement (see Section 1.8.2.3) - Verification and disbursement: once the grant agreement is signed, the grantee will build the mini grid.
-Grants will be disbursed upon verification that customers have been connected to the network and have been provided satisfactory service (see Section 1.8.2.4).
+Grants will be disbursed in three distinct phases upon verification that the grantee has achieved specified milestones: (i) deployment of the mini grid equipment to the site; (ii) the mini grid is successfully commissioned based on the number of connections achieved; and (ii) customers have been connected to the network and have been provided satisfactory service over a period of time (see Section 1.8.2.4).

 A detailed scheme of all the steps in the application and approval process is illustrated in Figure 9 below.
-Depending on the volume of applications, the process from submitting the Program Application to the Notification of Project Approval is expected to be completed within 75 business days.3
+Depending on the volume of applications, the process from submitting the Program Application to the Notification of Project Approval is expected to be completed within 75 business days.4

-3 This timeline may vary depending on the volume of applications
+4 This timeline may vary depending on the volume of applications